 If you aren’t able to download Trala or tuning app, consider purchasing a clip-on chromatic tuner.
 Remember, even professional musicians rely on tuners.
 Unless you have perfect-pitch, a good tuner is a must-have for any student violinist.

-How to Tune a Violin (Step-by-step Instructions)
+How to tune a violin

 1) Take out your clip-on tuner or use Trala’s in-app violin tuner.
 Many orchestral violinists start by tuning the A string.
 At Trala, we break with tradition and encourage beginner violinists to tune their E string (the thinnest string) before moving on to the rest of the violin strings.